Destroyertubu/L3/data/README.md

 ## Data Generation Required

-The GLECO project requires SSB benchmark data to run tests.
+The L3 project requires SSB benchmark data to run tests.
 The data must be generated using the SSB data generator tool.

 ### Quick Start